mathoudebine/homeassistant-wiser-em5/README.md

 [ℹ️ Clipsal Wiser Link MIP EER70600 documentation](docs/W0001725.PDF)

-Note: The Wiser EM5 energy meter can also be linked to the newer Schneider Electric **EER31800** / Clipsal EER72600 Wiser IP module, but this gateway does not offer an easy way to get Wiser EM5 data for now.
+Note: The Wiser EM5 energy meter can also be linked to the newer Schneider Electric **EER31800** / Clipsal **EER72600** Wiser IP module, but this gateway does not offer an easy way to get Wiser EM5 data for now.
 If you want to connect your Wiser EM5 energy meter to HomeAssistant, I strongly suggest you to use the Schneider Electric EER31600 / Clipsal EER70600 Wiser MIP gateway.
-You can easily find a second-hand / refurbished model online.
+You can find a second-hand / refurbished model online.

 ## Wiring diagram